 In her free time, Evie enjoys cooking and trying new recipes, fishing, and traveling with family and friends.

-Rowan is a registered and licensed dietitian who strives to help clients build better relationships with food and body image by empowering them to trust their bodies.
-She promotes weight-inclusive care by providing a judgment-free space where nutrition education is geared towards letting go of dieting habits, enjoying nourishing foods, and finding pleasant forms of movement.
+Rowan is a registered and licensed dietitian who strives to help clients enjoy a balanced diet while addressing relationships with food and body image.
+She promotes weight-inclusive care by providing a judgment-free space where nutrition education is geared towards enjoying nourishing foods, letting go of dieting rules, and finding pleasant forms of movement.
 As a certified Intuitive Eating Counselor, Rowan enjoys helping clients reconnect to their bodies’ innate intuition while learning how all foods can fit into a healthful diet.

 Rowan completed her undergraduate degree in Nutrition and Dietetics at Southern Illinois University Carbondale.
 She received a Master of Science in Nutrition from Eastern Illinois University, where she also completed her dietetic clinical internship.
 Rowan has experience in clinical, outpatient, and community nutrition, working with both adult and pediatric populations.
-She’s experienced in counseling on chronic disease management, disordered eating/eating disorders, sports nutrition, and plant-based diets.
+She’s experienced in counseling on chronic disease management (particularly diabetes/insulin resistance, cardiovascular disease, PCOS, POTs), disordered eating/eating disorders, sports nutrition, and plant-based diets.

-Rowan believes in treating each client as the unique and multifaceted individual they are while addressing all areas of life that can impact eating behaviors.
+Rowan values addressing all areas of life that can impact eating behaviors.
+Stress management and its impact on hormone levels and hunger/fullness is a particular area of interest.
 She counsels using a patient-centered approach to help clients create practical and sustainable behavior changes.
 Being an excellent listener and gentle educator helps Rowan work with clients to improve their overall quality and satisfaction with life.

 In her free time, Rowan enjoys spending time outdoors, reading, and cooking!
 She loves trying new foods and testing out new plant-based recipes at home.
 Rowan also enjoys being active by playing volleyball, taking long walks with her dog (Shanti), and doing Pilates, yoga, and strength training.